CrystalTechSAS/jcrystal_documentation/getting_started/anatomy.md

 ### The **`src/main/webapp/`** directory

-This folder contains web pages, CSS or images of your web application.
+This folder contains web pages, CSS or images of your web application project.
 If you want to use the same domain for your backend and your frontend application, you will have to update the static files found in here:
 - index.html
 - favicon.ico